March 1, 2018

 Fifth Forum for Young Permafrost Scientists Announced

-The MPI Young Researchers Council announces that the Fourth Forum for Young Permafrost Scientists will be held from 29 June - 12 July 2015 in Yakutsk, Russia, immediately following the XXI Conference on Groundwater in Siberia and Far East.
-Young researchers - including undergraduates, graduate students, and postdoctoral fellows - are invited to attend.
-Previous forums were hosted by MPI in 2013, 2010, and 2008.
+The MPI Young Researchers Council announces that the Fifth Forum for Young Permafrost Scientists (FYPS 2018) will be held from June 4 to 23, 2018 in Yakutsk, Russia.
+This event is open to young researchers under the age of 35 years, including undergraduates, graduate students, and postdoctoral fellows.
+Interested school children are also welcome to participate.
+Previous forums were hosted by MPI in 2015, 2013, 2010, and 2008.

 Click here for more information.

 Congratulations to Sergei Stepanov, Technical Assistant at MPI's Laboratory of Permafrost Geothermics, who successfully defended his PhD dissertation on "Numerical Modeling of 3D Problems of Heat and Mass Transfer in Permafrost".
 Sergei's research supervised by Prof. Petr Vabishchevich, Nuclear Safety institute of the Russian Academy of Sciences, developed shock-capturing finite-element algorithms for numerical investigation of two- and three-dimensional models of heat transfer in permafrost with phase change, as well as for numerical solution of the free convection problem.
 The temperature regime within the railway embankment was modeled using the observation data at test sites and heat losses from buildings on permafrost was theoretically estimated.
 The defense took place on January 26th at the North-Eastern Federal University in Yakutsk where Sergei holds a researcher position at the Computing Technologies Department.
 The full text of the dissertation is available on the NEFU website https://www.s-vfu.ru/upload/iblock/303/30383439c7b5e005130f5f331484fd02.pdf.

 MPI Dissertation Council meeting